 Golem in the Gears (1986)

-Grundy Golem is a tiny man, who began his existence as a small doll made of clay, wood and cloth, but was brought to life by the Demon X(A/N)th.
+Grundy Golem is a tiny man, who began his existence as a small doll made of wood and cloth, but was brought to life by Demon X(A/N)th.
 He goes on a trip to find Ivy’s friend, the missing Gap Dragon.
 He is accompanied by the Monster from under Ivy’s bed.
 (This species of creature lives under children’s beds, and tries to grab their ankles as they get into bed.)
 They rescue Rapunzel from the Ivory Tower where she is imprisoned by the Sea Hag.